Vasili Pukirev’s painting Unequal Marriage has a legend about it: allegedly, after looking at it, all the elderly grooms refused to marry their...

-The first of his muses was Fernande Olivier, who was also his first long-time partner.
+The first of Picasso’s muses was Fernande Olivier who was also his first long-time partner.
 She is depicted in many pieces from his Rose Period.
-The painter met this striking beauty in Paris, and was smitten by her red hair and gorgeous eyes.
-As the years passed, however, Picasso, unfortunately, became very possessive with his lover, and in the end she had no choice but to leave him.
+The painter met this striking beauty in Paris and was smitten by her red hair and gorgeous eyes.
+As the years passed, however, Picasso, unfortunately, became very possessive with his lover, and in the end, she had no choice but to leave him.

 The second of his muses was Eva Gouel (Marcelle Humbert) who was one of Fernande’s friends.
 Once she and Picasso became a couple, they stayed together for three years.
-Eva is often called the “queen of his cubist works” as she appeared in a series of his works of that genre.
+Eva is often called the “queen of his Cubist works” as she appeared in a series of his Cubist artworks.
 Unfortunately, she was diagnosed with tuberculosis, and Picasso quickly began an affair with a woman named Gaby.

 Following Eva’s death, the painter left France and moved to Italy, falling in love with Olga Khokhlova, a Russian ballerina.
-She became his first wife, and a big opponent of the Cubism he was developing at the time.
+She became his first wife and a major opponent to Cubism he was developing at the time.
 She demanded to be painted in a completely different style.
 The couple had a son, Paulo, who inspired Picasso to begin a series of paintings entitled Maternité.
 Due to Picasso’s flirtatious character and his refusal to stop having extra-marital affairs, his wife eventually experienced a breakdown.
 In the end, she left with their son and moved to the South of France, but never got over her obsession with her husband.

-The fourth of Picasso’s muses was Marie-Thérèse Walter, who was only seventeen when – as a victim of Picasso’s love for women – became pregnant with his child while he was still married to Olga.
-Even though the age difference was very significant – at 29 years – the delicate young girl was probably the only woman Picasso was truly happy with.
-She had the perfect look and character for modelling for his Surrealistic pieces, and Picasso manipulated her with ease.
-Although they had a daughter named Maya together, due to the artist’s unfaithful ways they eventually grew apart.
+The fourth of Picasso’s muses was Marie-Thérèse Walter, who was only 17 when – as a victim of Picasso’s love for women – she became pregnant with his child while he was still married to Olga.
+Even though the age difference was very significant – 29 years – the delicate young girl was probably the only woman Picasso was truly happy with.
+She had the perfect look and character to model for his Surrealistic pieces, and Picasso manipulated her with ease.
+Although they had a daughter named Maya together, they eventually grew apart because of the artist’s unfaithful ways.

-The woman he began having an affair with while still with Marie-Thérèse was Dora Maar.
+The woman he began having an affair with while still with Marie-Thérèse Walter was Dora Maar.
 She had similar passions towards him.
-She was a photographer and a painter and was very intelligent.
+She was a photographer and a painter and was known to be very intelligent.
 Dora was witness to him creating his masterpiece Guernica.

-She suffered a total breakdown after finding out about his affair with Françoise Gilot in 1945, and once said “as an artist you may be extraordinary, but morally speaking you are worthless.”
+She suffered a total breakdown after finding out about his affair with Françoise Gilot in 1945 and, once said to Picasso, “as an artist you may be extraordinary, but morally speaking you are worthless.”

-With Françoise Gilot, a 21-year old aspiring painter and law student, he had two children –Claude and Paloma.
-She was deeply in love with the painter, but even that feeling was not strong enough to survive his difficult behaviour.
+With Françoise Gilot, a 21-year-old aspiring painter and law student, he had two children named Claude and Paloma.
+She was deeply in love with the painter, but even that ardor was not strong enough to survive his difficult behavior.
 She could not stand his abuse and philandering and left him in 1953.
-In 1964 she published her memoirs called Life with Picasso and moved to New York.
+In 1964, she published her memoirs called Life with Picasso and moved to New York.

-The period when he was with her was a very creative time for Picasso.
+This period of his life with her was a very creative time for Picasso.
 She was his last muse and appeared in more than 400 of his paintings and ceramics.
 The artist died in 1973, with Jacqueline by his side.
-Thirteen years later, she decided to commit suicide after concluding that she had accomplished everything for him.
+13 years later, she decided to commit suicide after concluding that she had accomplished everything for him.